gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 #
 ```

 In this example, it will save the gem5 checkpoint into the directory `./03-cpt`.
-You can config the path and the name using the `simulator.save_checkponit()` function.
+You can config the path and the name using the `simulator.save_checkpoint()` function.

 ---